Developer Documentation

 - Install a development setup of nextcloud.

-- Install the teams/circles, text and viewer apps by cloning them to the
+- Install the teams/circles, text and viewer apps by cloning them to the appsfolder

-folder - Clone this repository into the
+- Clone this repository into the appsfolder of your Nextcloud

-folder of your Nextcloud - Install build tools and dependencies by running
+- Install build tools and dependencies by running make setup-dev

-- Compile NodeJS assets by running
+- Compile NodeJS assets by running make build

 Afterwards, you can enable the app from the Nextcloud app management menu.